CanonicalLtd/maas-docs/en/intro-concepts.md

 Title: MAAS | Concepts and Terms
-TODO: For "Zones", Refer to page equivalent to physical-zones.rst (e.g. fault tolerance)
+TODO:  For "Zones", refer to page equivalent to physical-zones.rst (e.g. fault tolerance)
-      Consider CLI commands for every node action and link from here
+       Consider CLI commands for every node action and link from here Redo odd 'Deploy' definition beginning
+       QA node statuses
+       Nodes status of 'Release' adds functionality in 2.1 (can optionally wipe storage in certain ways)

 # Concepts and terms